edgexfoundry/edgex-docs/README.md

-# Sources for docs.edgexfoundry.org
+# Documentation for developing with EdgeX-Docs

-## Setup
+## Local Development (native)

-In order to render and preview the site you will need a few things to get started.
+In order to render and preview the site locally (without docker) you will need a few things to get started.
 1) You will need to install python and pip
 2) After python is installed, you'll need the following python dependencies:
 `pip install mkdocs`
-`pip install mkdocs-material`
+`pip install mkdocs-material==5.1.0`
-3) You're ready to go!

-## Local Development

-Once you have all the pre-reqs installed.
+3) Once you have all the pre-reqs installed.
 You can simply run `mkdocs serve` and view the rendered content locally and makes changes to your documentation and preview them in realtime with a browser open.
-By default typically the site is hosted at http://127.0.0.1:8080

-running in docker coming soon...
+## Local Development (docker):

+`docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material`

 ## "Publishing" your changes

-Until publishing of the docs is done by Jenkins, this will be a manual process.
-You'll just need to run `mkdocs build`
-This will re-generate the site and overwrite what is in the docs folder.
-Once this is merged into master, the changes will be available immediately on github pages.
+Publishing is now done by the jenkins pipeline.
+Once a PR is merged to master, the changes will be reflected on the documentation site.